scikibu/SL_Road/README.md

 ## Repository description:
 1. **`Android_final.ipynb`** :
-  This script take in input records made with android smartphones, clean the data (delate, rearrange columns, edit data type), convert coordinates to street (using reverse geopy scraping geo-information from [Yandex](https://yandex.com/maps) website) and merging GSP with Science Journal file.
+  This script takes in input records made with android smartphones, clean the data (delate, rearrange columns, edit data type), convert coordinates to street (using reverse geopy scraping geo-information from [Yandex](https://yandex.com/maps) website) and merging GSP with Science Journal file.

 2. **`iPhone_final.ipynb`** :
-  This script take in input records made with iPhones, clean the data (delate, rearrange columns, edit type), convert coordinates to street (using reverse geopy scraping geo information from [Yandex](https://yandex.com/maps) website) and merging GSP with Science Journal file.
+  This script takes in input records made with iPhones, clean the data (delate, rearrange columns, edit type), convert coordinates to street (using reverse geopy scraping geo information from [Yandex](https://yandex.com/maps) website) and merging GSP with Science Journal file.
   At the end this script will output a dataset with the same attributes and features of the android one.